 AGU’s Honors Program aligns with AGU’s mission, vision, core values and strategic plan.
-Established in 1966, the Bucher Medal is given in even-numbered years to one honoree for original contributions to the basic knowledge of crust and lithosphere of Earth and/or other planetary bodies.
+Established in 1966, the Bucher Medal is given annually to one honoree for original contributions to the basic knowledge of crust and lithosphere of Earth and/or other planetary bodies.

 Oliver Jagoutz, Massachusetts Institute of Technology, Cambridge, Massachusetts, USA